ALVINdimpos/blog-frontend/README.md

 7. **Deleting a Post**
    - On a blog post page, click the "Delete" button.
-   - Confirm the deletion when prompted.
+   - Could you confirm the deletion when prompted?

 ## Technology Stack

 - React
 - TypeScript
 - Vite
-- Redux Toolkit (for state management)
+- Redux Toolkit Query (for state management)
 - React Router (for routing)
 - Tailwind CSS (for styling)